JaviCervera/coldsteel/README.md

 ## TODO

-* DrawWorld should render all cameras, and these should have clear mode, render target etc.
+* Try to use Asyncify on Emscripten and remove Loop entrypoint from Lua.
+* Do not handle screen setup differently on Emscripten.
 * Add font editor.
-* Try to use Asyncify on Emscripten, remove Loop entrypoint from Lua, and add RefreshScreen.
-* Do not handle screen setup differently on Emscripten.
 * Embed Lua into the CLI tool, so scripts are compiled when packaged.
 * Use Irrlicht's embedded zlib to create the assets pkg, and merge `coldsteel` and `csrun`.
 * Add ButtonHit, KeyHit, JoystickButtonHit.